-Strategic priorities and outcomes Year two deliverables (2023-24) Key performance indicators We are accredited as a top 100 place to work and regarded as a socially responsible, diverse and inclusive employer We are an employer of choice Colleagues are positive about their learning and development opportunities and take advantage of these Deliver an integrated people programme for all staff Start to recruit apprentices Implement our CSR strategy Expand our EDI programme Set out our employer value proposition 100% of staff have received people programme training We have a fully digital complaint handling channel for landlords and residents Our back-office systems are more efficient and effective Our digital office supports effective hybrid working Further roll out of the online complaint handling portal, and plan for extension to residents Engage every landlord in receipt of a landlord performance report with onboarding to the portal
+Strategic priorities and outcomes Year two deliverables (2023-24) Key performance indicators 4.1.
+Develop our employer brand We are accredited as a top 100 place to work and regarded as a socially responsible, diverse and inclusive employer We are an employer of choice Colleagues are positive about their learning and development opportunities and take advantage of these Deliver an integrated people programme for all staff Start to recruit apprentices Implement our CSR strategy Expand our EDI programme Set out our employer value proposition 100% of staff have received people programme training 4.2.
+Continue our digitisation journey We have a fully digital complaint handling channel for landlords and residents Our back-office systems are more efficient and effective Our digital office supports effective hybrid working • Further roll out of the online complaint handling portal, and plan for extension to residents Engage every landlord in receipt of a landlord performance report with onboarding to the portal